- 126.96.36.199 Overview

 When a summons is served on a third party, complete the certificate of notice, showing date, time of notice, and name and address of noticee.
 Check the appropriate square if notice is not required.
 The copy of the summons given to the summoned party, Form 2039 (Part A), must bear the server’s signature on the front page.

-If the person summoned is a third party entitled to payment for search, reproduction and transportation costs, give that person the third part of the summons form, which explains payment procedures.
+If the person summoned is a third party entitled to payment for search, reproduction and transportation costs, give that person the third part of the summons form (Part B), which explains payment procedures.
 Otherwise, this part may be discarded.

 If a person (named “In the matter of” and in the body of the summons) is entitled to notice of the summons, provide Part C of Form 2039 to the noticee along with the notice, Part D, explaining the rights to stay compliance and intervene (quash rights).
-If there are multiple noticees in a third party summons (i.e. Trust Fund Recovery Penalty (TFRP) investigation requiring notice to the corporation and to the person named “In the matter of,”) the IRS employee must make additional copies of Parts C and D and provide to each noticee.
+If there are multiple noticees in a third party summons (e.g., Trust Fund Recovery Penalty (TFRP) investigation requiring notice to the corporation and to the person named “In the matter of,”) the IRS employee must make additional copies of Parts C and D and provide to each noticee.
+Ensure that Part D lists the noticee in the "To" section with the noticee's last known address on the address line.

-If the summons is served on a third party and notice is not required (i.e. summons served in aid of collection of assessed liabilities), discard Parts C and D of Form 2039.
+If the summons is served on a third party and notice is not required (e.g., summons served in aid of collection of assessed liabilities), discard Parts C and D of Form 2039.

-The Service employee giving the notice should sign the certificate of notice in the space provided for "Signature" and enter his or her official title in the space designated "Title" .
+The Service employee giving the notice should sign the certificate of notice in the space provided for "Signature" (Part C) and enter his or her official title in the space designated "Title" .

-All copies served on the person to whom the summons is directed should contain the following statement: "I hereby certify that I have examined and compared this copy of the summons with the original and that it is a true and correct copy of the original."
+The copy served on the person to whom the summons is directed (Part A), should contain the following statement: "I hereby certify that I have examined and compared this copy of the summons with the original and that it is a true and correct copy of the original."

 The Service employee should complete the reverse of the Original summons.
 The employee should sign in the space for "Signature" and enter his or her official title in the space for "Title" certifying that: